Q: Would you please tell me if there is anyone that is using your products to make whole grain bread and/or whole grain crackers?

 A: Emmer Flour performs differently than Caputo 00 Flour.
 Caputo 00 is a highly processed, refined flour, generally made from high protein wheat such as hard white.
 The “00” refers to the size of the screen on the mill.
 The germ and the bran is extracted from 00 flour and it is milled into a fine grind.
-Our Emmer Flour is whole grain flour, it contains both the germ and the bran because we believe in keeping the nutrition in our grains.
+Our Emmer Flour is whole grain flour; it contains both the germ and the bran.
 Generally when baking with Emmer Flour more moisture is needed, for every 1 cup of water recommended I usually add 1/4 cup more.
 Emmer Flour yields a flat bread pizza crust that reveals a rich nutty flavor.
 If you want your dough to have some rise to it you can combine Emmer Flour with the “00” flour.
 My favorite combination for pizza dough is 2 cups of our Pasayten Hard White Flour and 1 Cup Emmer Flour.

 Q: I am new to heirloom wheat and don’t have any idea where to start.
 What I do know is I have always thought that something is “wrong” with the regular wheat that is in the bread I eat in the US because I feel bloated and sick.
 On a recent trip to Turkey, I was able to eat the bread there without that same feeling.
 What is the best heirloom wheat to use to bake bread, cake and other pastries?